 - Great option for golfers with hand problems who need relief while holding the club

 Ranking atop the best ergonomic gloves on the market, that helps in hot climates, is the Bionic glove.
 Simply put, it provides relief for anyone who has trouble playing a full round.
-For golfers who have hand pain or chronic problems, the Bionic was made to alleviate pain, while offering an easier way to play the game.
+For golfers with hand pain or chronic problems, the Bionic was made to alleviate pain while offering an easier way to play the game.

 click to see more

-- Premium fit with vented stretch panel across the knuckles to keep your hand cooler
+- Premium fit with a vented stretch panel across the knuckles to keep your hand cooler

-- Made from premium cabretta that is designed to provide clean look with excellent performance
+- Made from premium Cabretta that is designed to provide a clean look with excellent performance

-- Satin reinforced cuff and thumb provides outstanding durability that gives golfers a long lasting option
+- Satin reinforced cuff and thumb provide outstanding durability that gives golfers a long lasting option

 From Titleist, the Perma-Soft is a wonderful glove that offers impressive comfort while keeping your skin free from moisture.
-For golfers in hot climates, the Perma-Soft works to keep you moisture free with its marvelous outer layer that works well with the hand, wicking away sweat throughout the day.
+For golfers in hot climates, the Perma-Soft keeps you moisture-free with its marvelous outer layer that works well with the hand, wicking away sweat throughout the day.

 click to see more

-- Incredibly soft feel with all-climate grip that keeps the hold despite sweaty, humid climates
+- Incredibly soft feel with an all-climate grip that keeps the hold despite sweaty, humid climates

 - Great for cold weather too, with durable material that wears well over time